fringsoo/pragmatics_game/README.md

 ## Environment Configuration
 To config environments and install necessary dependencies, including compiling and rendering tools, run the following script.
-(You do not have to follow each specific command inside, just make sure you can successfully render pubullet images and store them as numpy arrays.)
+(You do not have to follow each specific command inside, just make sure you can successfully render PyBullet images and store them as numpy arrays.)
 ```shell
 bash env_config.sh
 ```